<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Strategy #5: Save Automatically

 There have been entire books written around the simple (and effective) strategy of automatic savings.
-People who automatically withdraw money from their paychecks and/or checking accounts to their savings account will save more money than people who manually put money into their savings account.
+People who automatically withdraw money from their paychecks and/or checking accounts to their savings accounts will save more money than people who manually put money into their savings accounts.

-With automation, the process is more painless, and happens without any human emotion involved.
-Take yourself out of the decision process all together, except for that critical first decision to automate your savings.
+With automation, the process is more painless and happens without any human emotion involved.
+Take yourself out of the decision process altogether, except for that critical first decision to automate your savings.

 Strategy #6: Spend With an Eye to the Future